drmcknight/drmcknight.github.io/_posts/2018-09-03-why-bother-abstracting-data-access.md

 }
 {% endhighlight %}

 Given that you've created the ForumThreadRepository interface and ignoring the fake error, the controller action above is finished.
 There is a ton of hidden complexity in getting the threads visible to a user.
-The best part about this, I can create a fake implementation of the ForumThreadRepository and return whatever I want from `GetFroumThreads(User)` allowing other team members to begin working on the UI without being blocked by my tinkering on complex queries.
+The best part about this, I can inject a fake implementation of the ForumThreadRepository and return whatever I want from `GetFroumThreads(User)` allowing other team members to begin working on consuming the endpoint without being blocked by my tinkering on complex queries.
+Whenever I'm ready to work with an actual database, I just configure my application to inject another class.

 {% highlight csharp %}
 public class FakeForumThreadRepository : IForumThreadRepository